parmodbudhiraja/Social-media-bot-detector/README.md

 # Fake Engagement Detector

-A full-stack application to automatically scrape, process, and classify the engagement of an Instagram post to identify fake interactions and bot accounts.
+A full-stack application to automatically scrape, process, and classify the engagement of an Instagram post to identify fake interactions and bot accounts.The accuracy of the application is more than 90%.

 ---